MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 **What's new**

-- Removed conditions when Microsoft Defender for Endpoint was triggering a macOS 11 (Big Sur) bug that manifests into a kernel panic.
+- Removed conditions when Microsoft Defender for Endpoint was triggering a macOS 11 (Big Sur) issue that manifests into a kernel panic.
 - Fixed a memory leak in the Endpoint Security system extension when running on mac 11 (Big Sur).
 - Product improvements